Justin Welby: High-interest lending

+Bishop of Durham

+Welby became bishop of Durham in 2011, although he was not to stay there long.

+Interviewed by the BBC, Welby said that the appointment was both challenging and a huge privilege.

 Welby's election was confirmed at York Minster on 29 September 2011, and he left Liverpool Cathedral on 2 October.
-He was consecrated as a bishop at York Minster on 28 October 2011 by John Sentamu, Archbishop of York; and was enthroned in Durham Cathedral on 26 November 2011.
-He was introduced to the House of Lords on 12 January 2012, where he sits on the Lords Spiritual bench.
+He was consecrated as a bishop at York Minster on 28 October 2011 by John Sentamu, archbishop of York; and was enthroned in Durham Cathedral on 26 November 2011.

+During his episcopate, Auckland Castle, a residence of the bishops of Durham from approximately 1183, was sold to the Auckland Project.

+Beginning of parliamentary career

+He was introduced to the House of Lords on 12 January 2012, where he sat on the Lords Spiritual bench.
 He gave his maiden speech on 16 May 2012.

-Welby was asked to join the Parliamentary Commission on Banking Standards in 2012.

 Archbishop of Canterbury

-Welby emerged as a candidate to be the next archbishop of Canterbury; his appointment to the position was announced on 9 November 2012.
-In January 2013, Welby said that he initially thought it was "a joke" and "perfectly absurd" for him to be appointed Archbishop of Canterbury, because he had only been a bishop for a short time.
-His confirmation of election ceremony to the See of Canterbury took place at St Paul's Cathedral on 4 February 2013 (by this, he legally became Archbishop of Canterbury); on the following day it was announced that Welby would be appointed to the Privy Council of the United Kingdom, as all archbishops are; the order for his appointment was made on 12 February and he swore the oath on 13 March.
+Welby emerged as a candidate for archbishop of Canterbury and his appointment was announced on 9 November 2012.
+In January 2013, Welby said that he initially thought it was "a joke" and "perfectly absurd" for him to be appointed to the role as he had only been a bishop for a short time.
+His confirmation of election ceremony to the see of Canterbury took place at St Paul's Cathedral on 4 February 2013 (by this, he legally became archbishop of Canterbury); on the following day it was announced that Welby would be appointed to the Privy Council of the United Kingdom, as is customary for archbishops; the order for his appointment was made on 12 February and he swore the oath on 13 March.

-Welby was enthroned as archbishop at Canterbury Cathedral on 21 March 2013, which in the calendar of the Anglican churches is an observance of Thomas Cranmer.
+Welby was enthroned as archbishop at Canterbury Cathedral on 21 March 2013, the date in the Anglican church calendar that commemorates the life of Thomas Cranmer.

-Welby's schedule included an official visit to the Vatican on 14 June 2013, with visits to senior Curial officials, including Cardinal Kurt Koch, President of the Pontifical Council for Promoting Christian Unity, an official audience with Pope Francis and prayer at the tombs of Saint Peter and Pope John Paul II.
+Welby's schedule included an official visit to the Vatican on 14 June 2013, with visits to senior curial officials, including Cardinal Kurt Koch, president of the Pontifical Council for Promoting Christian Unity, an official audience with Pope Francis and prayer at the tombs of Saint Peter and Pope John Paul II.

 In a 12 July 2013 interview with The Daily Telegraph, Welby addressed questions about his religion.
 His answers included the following: